anderer/strapping-mediawiki/README.md

 # Strapping, a friendly starter theme for MediaWiki

-Strapping is an elegant, responsive, and friendly starter skin for MediaWiki.
+Strpping is an elegant, responsive, and friendly starter skin for MediaWiki.
 Its purpose is to provide a good base to build upon, and was primarily created to provide a great default for wiki-as-a-website — but it works well for standard wikis too.